-PIR analog sensor contains four pins as follow:
+PIR analog sensor contains four pins as follows:

 - O = second is the OUT pin where we get the output of the PIR sensor indicating whether or not this PIR sensor has detected the motion.

-- G = third is the ground pin which is attached to ground voltage.
+- G = third is the ground pin which is attached to the ground voltage.

 - TestPin = forth is TestPin we need to add in Proteus simulation only.
 You won’t find this pin mounted on the sensor in real.
 We have to add this pin because without this pin we cannot detect the motion in proteus simulation.
 When this TestPin is HIGH it shows the motion is detected and when it is LOW it shows no movement.

-- Now look for HEX file that you have pasted in the library folder as below.
+- Now look for the HEX file that you have pasted in the library folder below.

 - We’ll design and attach a simple LC circuit with this PIR sensor to understand the working and simulation of the library of this sensor.

 Attach the sensor’s analog output pin (O) with the LC circuit through a voltmeter using a voltmeter.
 Ground (G) pin and apply 5V to the (Vcc) voltage supply pin.
-Now connect the variable resistor with the TestPin that will help identify the motion in the surrounding.
+Now connect the variable resistor with the TestPin, which will help identify the motion in the surrounding.

-The value of this variable resistor is related to the voltage appearing across voltmeter.
-When resistance is 100% the voltage appearing on voltmeter will be zero that shows no motion detection and when resistance is 0% the voltage value across a voltmeter will be 4.97V as below, indicating the presence of motion.
+The value of this variable resistor is related to the voltage appearing across the voltmeter.
+When resistance is 100% the voltage appearing on the voltmeter will be zero which shows no motion detection and when resistance is 0% the voltage value across a voltmeter will be 4.97V as below, indicating the presence of motion.
 Both output voltage and resistance are inversely related to each other.

 This is it.
 This is the proteus simulation of the PIR analog sensor.
-We treasure to announce we’ve added this new library in the proteus database the very first time.
+We treasure to announce we’ve added this new library to the proteus database for the very first time.